russofg/stage-teleprompter-pro/README.md

 # Stage Teleprompter Pro

-A professional cross-platform teleprompter desktop application built with Tauri v2, React, and TypeScript.
+A professional cross-platform teleprompter desktop application built with Electron, React, and TypeScript.
 Perfect for presentations, video production, and live streaming.

 ## Features